1925 Pittsburgh Panthers football team: West Virginia

 After a scoreless first half the Mountaineers advanced the ball sixty yards with Barnum bulling his way into the end zone for the go-ahead touchdown.
 He added the extra point to make it 7 to 0.
 Late in the third quarter the Panthers gained 65 yards through the air to the 3-yard line.
 Gustafson plunged for the score.
 A fumbled snap botched the extra point attempt and Pitt trailed 7 to 6 after three quarters.
 Midway through the final stanza the Pitt offense advanced the ball to the West Virginia 30-yard line.
-The Mountaineer defense stiffened and Gustafson booted a 36 yard field goal to put Pitt ahead 9 to 7.
+The Mountaineer defense stiffened and Gustafson booted a 36-yard field goal to put Pitt ahead 9 to 7.
 West Virginia was not finished.
 Their offense moved the ball to the Pitt 20-yard line.
-Coach Rogers replaced Farley with Ryan.
+Coach Rodgers replaced Farley with Ryan.
 Ryan tried to circle around right end but fumbled and Gustafson scooped up the pigskin and did not stop until he crossed the goal line 80 yards away.
 He missed the placement and Pitt held on to win 15 to 7.
 West Virginia finished the season with a record of 8 wins and one loss.

-The Pitt lineup for the game against West Virginia was Blair McMillin (left end), Andrew Salata (left tackle),Wendell Steele (left guard), Frank Benedict (center), Zoner Wissinger (right guard), Ralph Chase (right tackle), John Kifer (right end), John Harding (quarterback), Gilbert Welch (left halfback), Jesse Brown (right halfback) and Andy Gustafson (fullback).
+The Pitt lineup for the game against West Virginia was Blair McMillin (left end), Andrew Salata (left tackle), Wendell Steele (left guard), Frank Benedict (center), Zoner Wissinger (right guard), Ralph Chase (right tackle), John Kifer (right end), John Harding (quarterback), Gilbert Welch (left halfback), Jesse Brown (right halfback) and Andy Gustafson (fullback).
 Substitutes appearing in the game for Pitt were Richard Goldberg, James Scanlon, Felix Demoise, Joseph Schmitt, Carl McCutcheon, Ulardt Hangartner, Paul Fisher, Allan Booth and Chester Wasmuth.